 - To encourage the development and dissemination of techniques, applications, software, documentation and procedures in the areas of translation and access;

 - To encourage and promote co-operation in the translation of the DDC into European languages.

 More information can be found in the EDUG cooperation agreement (updated 2017-03-27).

 Use the links on the left-hand side to access the main sections of the website.

-Suggestions for areas within the Dewey Decimal Classification that deserve further treatment from a European perspective may be added to the netforum in the Working platform section.
-No log-on is required for this.
+Suggestions for areas within the Dewey Decimal Classification that deserve further treatment from a European perspective may be sent to the EDUG Office bearers.